Skip to content

 How do I get from Zvartnots Airport to central Yerevan? +

-Take the 201 airport bus — 300 AMD, every 30 minutes (07:00–23:00, hourly overnight), about 30 minutes to Amiryan Street via Mashtots Avenue and Yeritasardakan metro.
-Pay on board with cash, a TelCell QR ticket or a VISA/Mastercard card.
-A Yandex Go or GG taxi is 2,000–3,000 AMD ($5–7) and 20–25 minutes.
-There is no train link.
+Take the 201 airport bus (Elitebus): 300 AMD, every 30 minutes from 07:00 to 23:00, hourly overnight, reaching Amiryan Street in about 30 minutes via Mashtots Avenue and Yeritasardakan metro.
+Pay on boarding — cash dram, TelCell QR ticket or Visa/Mastercard contactless.
+Minibus 108 also serves the centre.
+For door-to-door, Yandex Go or GG costs 2,000–3,000 AMD ($5–7) daytime and takes 20–25 minutes.
+Book through the app; drivers in arrivals charge more.
+There is no rail connection.

 Do I need a visa for Armenia? +